Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 But I digress.
 Adam, on the rue Gambetta (I'm beginning to feel like the rue Gambetta is the center of the universe), has produced fine macarons since 1660.
 Yes, you read that right: 1660.

-This noble house created special macarons in honour of Louis XIV's wedding; he was married in this town, in the Eglise Saint-Jean-Baptiste, a few meters from the bakery, on — you guessed it — rue Gambetta.
-Today's macaron recipe is the same as the original, and when you bite into a macaron, you'll be sampling the identical recipe used for the Sun King all those years ago.
+This noble house created special macarons in honor of Louis XIV's wedding, which took place a few meters away, in the Eglise Saint-Jean-Baptiste.
+Today's macaron recipe is the same as the original, and when you bite into a macaron, you'll be sampling exactly what the Sun King did all those years ago.

-Of course there's a secret ingredient in the macarons, passed down through generations, but no one outside the family knows what it is.
+Of course there's a secret ingredient in the macarons, whispered through the generations, but no one outside the family knows what it is.
 I did ask, though...

 The other bakery is the fifth-generation Pariès, also on rue Gambetta (bien sûr!)